 The Willowhayne Board places great emphasis on security.
-The threat of crime is no worse on the Willowhayne Estate than anywhere else but we take additional steps for safety, by employing a private security firm to help maintain a safe and secure environment on the Estate.
+The threat of crime is no worse on the Willowhayne than anywhere else, but our policy is to use the services of a private security firm to help maintain a safe and secure environment on the Estate.

 Questions we often get asked

-If there is a security issue, should I phone the Police or the guards?”
+If there is a security issue, should I phone the Police or the guards?

 If you feel the nature of the incident does not warrant a 999 call, then either contact the Police on 101 or the guards.

 How will the security guard know who to contact if my security alarm goes off when I am out?

 The security guards do not keep a list of contact numbers for this purpose.
 If the guards hear a security alarm going off, they will patrol the exterior of your house to check if it looks secure.
 If the guards see that your house has been broken into, they will contact the Police on your behalf.